monitorjbl/json-view/README.md

 ## Usage

 To use it, simply add this project to your classpath using your build tool of choice.
-Here's a Maven example:
+This project is available on Maven Central, so if you're using Maven you can just add this to your pom.xml:

 ```xml
 <dependency>